aaaaaaaaaaalex/company-website/README.md

 This project used Panda CSS library, implementation CSS-in-JS.
 Attention!
 CSS-in-JS as a concept is deprecated.
 More info [there](https://opencollective.com/styled-components/updates/thank-you).

 ### Deploy
-Add package-lock.json to the repository so that the command "npm ci" works.
+Add the package-lock file.json to the repository so that the "npm ci" command works successfully.